rails/rails/guides/source/active_record_basics.md

 NOTE: If you try to create a column named `id` which is not the primary key, Rails will throw an error during migrations such as:
-`you can't redefine the primary key column 'id' on 'my_products'.` `To define a custom primary key, pass { id: false } to create_table.`
+`you can't redefine the primary key column 'id' on 'my_books'.` `To define a custom primary key, pass { id: false } to create_table.`

 CRUD: Reading and Writing Data